sruggier/rust-disruptor/README.md

 # Building

-With a working rust compiler on your path, run build.sh to get an optimized build of the unit tests and a simple set of microbenchmarks.
+The build system requires the following items in the path:
+ * git (to clone the RustCMake submodule)
+ * CMake 2.8
+ * rustc

+For those in a hurry, initiate the build with the following command:
+	./build.sh

+You can also build manually, with the following sequence of commands:
+	git submodule init
+	git submodule update

+	mkdir -p build
+	cd build
+	cmake ..
+	make

+Optionally, you can pass `-j <jobs>` to run multiple build tasks in parallel and save time.

+The build will place built files under `build` in the following directories:
+	lib     # the main library
+	test    # executables that can be run with no arguments example # executables that can be run with --bench

 The code is developed against Rust's master branch, and periodically ported to newer versions.
-It's currently tested to work with rustc at the following commit: ade02bb5349b9ea5ad47cf8cdd61ad91057148d1
+It's currently tested to work with rustc at the following
+commit: ade02bb5349b9ea5ad47cf8cdd61ad91057148d1

 # License